roubachof/Sharpnado.TaskLoaderView/README.md

 ### Default state views

-The `TaskLoaderView` implements defaut view for all the task loading states:
+The `TaskLoaderView` implements default view for all the task loading states:

 * Loading, a simple ActivityLoader is displayed
 * Error, an image with a retry button